ash-project/ash/documentation/tutorials/philosophy.md

 ## Community

 The Ash community comes together and collaborates to make sure that we can all build our software quickly, effectively and in a way that will age gracefully.
 We have a strict code of conduct, and love working with people of any experience level or background.
-To experience this first-hand, join our [discord](https://discord.gg/D7FNG2q)!
+To experience this first-hand, participate on [ElixirForum](https://elixirforum.com/c/elixir-framework-forums/ash-framework-forum/123) or join our [discord](https://discord.gg/D7FNG2q)!